 National World War II Monument (on May 4) by J.J.P.
-Oud (1956) 9.
+Oud (1956) 10.
 Dam Square Every year on May 4, the victims of WWII are remembered with 2 minutes of silence and a wreath-laying.
 Also on Dam Square the 15-year old Kerwin Lucas Duinmeijer from the Antilles, was stabbed by a skinhead, a racist murder.
 Every year this is commemorated, because we must not forget.
 In Vondel Park there is a statue to remember Kerwin, it is included in Walk West.
-On Dam Square is the Royal Palace Amsterdam (built 1648-1665), the Amsterdam city hall until 1808.
+Walk along the Nieuwe Kerk around the Palace on Dam Square (built 1648-1665), that was the Amsterdam city hall until 1808.
 It is open to the public and can be visited.
-Walk with the March 21 demonstration against Racism and Discrimination and follow Rokin.
-Look up at number 64 on the right (T-Mobile store).
+Walk southbound via Nieuwezijds Voorburgwal and Gedempte Begijnensloot to the Amsterdam Gallery of the Amsterdam Museum.